phoenix-rtos/phoenix-rtos-doc/introduction/index.md

 ## Version 2

-Developed until 2013, the Phoenix-RTOS version 2 has been widely implemented in data concentrators for the smart grid, smart energy meters, and smart gas meters, etc. The second version of the system is recognized on the market as a real-time system for the smart grid and software-defined solutions.
-One of the system modules, Phoenix-PRIME, is the world's first software-defined implementation of the PRIME 1.3.6 PLC standard.
+Developed until 2013, the Feniks-RTOS version 2 has been widely implemented in data concentrators for the smart grid, smart energy meters, and smart gas meters, etc. The second version of the system is recognized on the market as a real-time system for the smart grid and software-defined solutions.
+One of the system modules, Feniks-PRIME, is the world's first software-defined implementation of the PRIME 1.3.6 PLC standard.
 The system's biggest advantage is the UN*X application interface, which allows for a wide range of uses in open source applications.